 Matthew is a mental health peer-support specialist, nonprofit leader, educator, and author living in the suburbs of Washington, DC.
 As a person with lived experience, Matthew uses his own story as a channel for others to heal through.
 Professionally, Matthew commits his time and energy to expand opportunities for professionals with mental illness in the DC Metro area and across the US.
 He’ll be running "Managing Bipolar to Live your Best Life" group Tuesdays at 5:30pm ET

 As someone with her own personal journey with addiction and mental health, with a passion for aiding others through a journey of healing, Monja believes without a doubt that everyone deserves to belong and thrive.

-Being a certified Social Support Worker and a Substance Use Disorder Counselor with International experience and extensive knowledge in the field, Monja offers sober support to others with their own struggles with addiction as well as their recovery process.
+With International experience and extensive knowledge in the field, Monja offers support to others with their own struggles with their recovery process.